Subliminal Probing for Private Information via EEG-Based BCI Devices

-The attacker is an application developer.
-Through the device's API, the application can access the raw EEG signal recorded by the device.
-When the user executes the application, it can modify screen content and audio and read input from all interfaces of the computer.
-Let us assume, for instance, that the attacker has modified a benign game or video viewer by inserting his malicious code and has posted the application on the platform with a slightly modified application name.
-When the user plays the game or uses the viewer to watch a video, the application can modify the game or video content or simply show additional content on top of it.
 The goal of the attacker is to obtain private user information.
 This could be any of the scenarios proposed in~\cite{Usenix12_EEGattacks} such as guessing the banking provider, PINs, or month of birth.
 Generally, the target can be any memory of the user that could be useful for an attacker.
-For instance, the attacker could blackmail users who seem to be familiar with the logos of particular porn sites.
-Or a repressive political regime could try to identify whether users are familiar with some of the key persons of the underground opposition.
+For instance, the attacker can subliminally probe (until successful) and blackmail users who seem to be familiar with the logos of particular porn sites, or a repressive regime can try to identify which users are familiar with some of the key persons of the underground opposition.